max-arthurai/LLMGuidedEval/README.md

 TODO:

+For each task and each model, we have 31x3 = 93 evaluations and 110 A/B tests.
+So lets say ~200 evaluations.

+We have 2 tasks and 5 models, which means we have a total of ~2000 evaluations to conduct.

+If an evaluation takes ~20 seconds, we have ~40,000 seconds ~= 11 hours of computation to do.

-- use each LLM to provide written feedback for every LLM generation
+- use each LLM to provide written feedback for every response

+  * **31 responses**

-- use each LLM to provide a binary (good/bad) feedback for every LLM generation
+- use each LLM to provide a binary (good/bad) feedback for every response

+  * **31 responses**

-- use each LLM to provide a letter grade (A/B/C/D/F) for every LLM generation
+- use each LLM to provide a letter grade (A/B/C/D/F) for every response

+  * **31 responses**

-- use each LLM to A/B test every pair of LLM generations
+- use each LLM to A/B test every pair of responses

   * to reduce the size of this experiment, lets maybe drop the triplets of each generation so that we have 11 choose 2 = 55 pairs instead of 31 choose 2 = 465 pairs to A/B test

   * for robustness, lets run each A/B test twice, swapping each time the order in which we place the A and B options.

-   * So 55 pairs x 2 tests per pair = 110 A/B tests total will need to get done
+  * So 55 pairs x 2 tests per pair = **110 A/B tests** total will need to get done for each inference

 # Models